threatgrid/ctia/doc/data_structures.md

   of interest.

-  * We flatten some structured data to make it easier to deal with as JSON and simpler, since we are dealing with specific cases in CIA.
+  * We flatten some structured data to make it easier to deal with as JSON and simpler, since we are dealing with specific cases in CTIA.
   We will use default vocabularies whenever they are available.

   * We assume specific string representations for descriptions and